 - CITIZENSHIP — Applicants must be U.S. Citizens by birth or naturalization.
 Permanent residents or individuals who possess legal or lawful presence documents are not qualified to vote.

-- AGE — Applicants must be at least 18 years of age by the date of the general election.
-17 year-olds may register and vote in a primary election, as long as they will be 18 years of age on or before the day of the general election.
+- AGE — Voters must be 18 years old by the next general election.
+To pre-register, individuals must be at least 16 years old.
+Seventeen year-olds may vote in a primary election, as long as they will be 18 years old on or before the day of the general election.

 - RESIDENCY — Applicants may register and vote only in the county in which they reside.